seemoo-lab/opendrop/README.PoC.md

 # PoC: AirDrop Phone Number Leak

-This PoCs demonstrates the contact identifier leakage in Apple AirDrop that was described in
+This PoC demonstrates the contact identifier leakage in Apple AirDrop that was described in

-* Alexander Heinrich, Matthias Hollick, Thomas Schneider, Milan Stute, and Christian Weinert. **PrivateDrop: Practical Privacy-Preserving Authentication for Apple AirDrop** in _30th USENIX Security Symposium_.
+* **[HHSSW21]** Alexander Heinrich, Matthias Hollick, Thomas Schneider, Milan Stute, and Christian Weinert. **PrivateDrop: Practical Privacy-Preserving Authentication for Apple AirDrop** in _30th USENIX Security Symposium_.
 [Website](https://privatedrop.github.io).
 [Preprint](https://www.usenix.org/system/files/sec21fall-heinrich.pdf).

-**Note:** We configured the used rainbow table to only work with German mobile phone numbers (prefix: +49).
-Other tables, e.g., containing all international phone numbers, can be generated with [_RainbowPhones_](https://github.com/contact-discovery/rt_phone_numbers)'s `rtgen`.
+The paper also proposes a privacy-preserving drop-in replacement for Apple AirDrop.

+**We notified Apple about this vulnerability on May 11, 2019.
+Until today, Apple has neither mitigated the issue nor informed us that they are planning to do so.
+This means that current Apple systems are still vulnerable (iOS 14.4.2 and macOS 11.2.3 as of April 19, 2021).**

 ## Installation